-- The State Cheerleading Coordinator is Pam Carter who may be reached at: pcarters@aol.com - 2.
-Schools may have only one (1) varsity-level competitive team. - 3.
-All cheerleaders must:
+- 2. Schools may have only one (1) varsity-level competitive team. - 3.
+All cheerleaders must: - a.

-a.
 Be eligible according to academic standards and applicable transfer rules and must be declared eligible by the GHSA office on the proper eligibility form.
-Coaches are responsible for submitting this information to the GHSA office electronically. b.
-Have a physical exam on file in the school office before trying out, practicing, or performing.

-- 4. All coaches must complete a yearly GHSA Spirit Rules Clinic and pass the yearly GHSA test for competition and spirit (basketball and/or football) coaches.
+Coaches are responsible for submitting this information to the GHSA office electronically. - b.
+Have a physical exam on file in the school office before trying out, practicing, or performing. - 4.
+All coaches must complete a yearly GHSA Spirit Rules Clinic and pass the yearly GHSA test for competition and spirit (basketball and/or football) coaches.
 The GHSA member schools of coaches who do not meet both these requirements will be fined.
-This requirement also applies to all community coaches, regardless of the sport coached. - It is mandatory that every coach in each GHSA sport (including Community Coaches, Student Teachers, and Interns) participate in a free, online course on concussion management prepared by the NFHS and available at www.nfhslearn.com at least every two years - beginning with the 2013-14 school year.
+This requirement also applies to all community coaches, regardless of the sport coached. - 5.
+It is mandatory that every coach in each GHSA sport (including Community Coaches, Student Teachers, and Interns) participate in a free, online course on concussion management prepared by the NFHS and available at www.nfhslearn.com at least every two years beginning with the 2013-14 school year.
 (GHSA Constitution and By-Laws 2.68) - 6.
 Each school must distribute to every athlete and his/her parent/guardian an information sheet that includes: the dangers of concussion injuries, the signs/symptoms of concussion, and the concussion management protocol outlined in this by-law.
 This sheet must be signed by the parent/guardian of each athlete and a copy kept on file at the school.
 (GHSA Constitution and By-Laws 2.68)